 With a motto that reads "come for the food, stay for the sports," Stevie Tomato's serves up big plates full of big flavor.
 If you're in town for a Chicago Blackhawks game, this is the place to be.
-The kitchen also cranks out Chicago-style dishes like gyros, Italian beef sandwiches and Vienna beef hot dogs.
+The kitchen also cranks out Chicago-style dishes like gyros, Italian beef sandwiches, Vienna beef hot dogs and Pizza.
 Whether it's a Monday night or a Sunday afternoon, you'll always find some kind of game day wings and beer specials.
-The bar and restaurant prides itself in their $11.99 baby back rack.... however, gentleman can get a one pound rack for only $10 on Sunday.
-Don't worry ladies, as there is a lobster special for YOU.
+The bar and restaurant prides itself in their baby back rack and $7 lunch specials such as cheeseburger sliders and Angus Beef chili dogs.
 Dine indoors or out while cheering your team to victory.
 Check the website for the ever changing specials and entertainment schedule.

-Nick & Stella's may be in a strip mall, but they've beautified their piece of sidewalk with palm trees, umbrellas and lots of TV's.
+The long established Nick & Stella's may be in a strip mall, but they've beautified their piece of sidewalk with palm trees, umbrellas and lots of TV's.
 Most of the televisions are inside, 40 in all, playing every sport and every team you would want to see on game day.
 Regulars call ahead to reserve booths situated closest to the TV that will be playing their game.
 Although the owners are Pittsburgh Steelers fans, they are quick to welcome everyone into their family establishment.
-They are also Greek so be sure to try the gyros and spinach pie.
+The family behind the name are of Greek heritage make delicious gyros and spinach pie.
 In addition, you'll find lots of Italian specialties, including popular pizza pies and calzones.
-In business in Fort Myers for decades, stop by and you'll see why.

 Located in an old Starbucks building, just southeast of I-75 on Daniels Parkway, Fat Katz is a fun, local find.
 A popular place year round to catch a game on TV, the indoor bar can get cramped, so thankfully the outdoor patio is spacious and provides shelter from the sun.
 Sure you can get great burgers here, but try the pierogies, cuban sandwhich or gumbo for a change.
 Beer lovers enjoy the large selection and are able to taste anything on tap before making a decision.
 If you are afraid of loosing your beer, Fat Katz offers lanyards, so you can wear your glass around your neck; nothing better than a liquid tie.